Wallis and Futuna: Early humans

 The earliest signs of human habitation on these islands are artifacts characteristic of the Lapita culture, dating roughly to between 850 and 800 BCE.
 The islands served as natural stopover points for boat traffic, mostly between Fiji and Samoa.
 During Tongan invasions in the 15th and 16th centuries, the islands defended themselves with varying levels of resistance, but also accepted varying degrees of assimilation.
 Futuna retained more of its pre-Tongan cultural features, while Wallis underwent greater fundamental changes in its society, language, and culture.
 The original inhabitants built forts and other identifiable structures on the islands (many of which are in ruins), some of which are still partially intact.
 Oral history and archaeological evidence suggests that the Tongan invaders re-occupied and modified some of these structures.
-The oral history also preserves a cultural memory of relationships between Samoa and Futuna that are so longstanding, they are described in the islanders' origin stories.
+The oral history also preserves a cultural memory of relationships between Samoa and Futuna that are so longstanding that they are described in the islanders' origin stories.

 European settlements

 Futuna was first put on European maps by Willem Schouten and Jacob Le Maire, during their circumnavigation of the globe, in 1616.
 They named the islands of Futuna "Hoornse Eylanden", after the Dutch town of Hoorn where they hailed from.
-This was later translated into French, as "Isles de Horne."
+This was later translated into French, as "Isles de Horne".
 The Wallis Islands are named after the British explorer Samuel Wallis, who sailed past them in 1767, after being the first European to visit Tahiti.
 The French were the first Europeans to settle in the territory, with the arrival of French missionaries in 1837, who converted the population to Roman Catholicism.
 Pierre Chanel, canonized in 1954, is a major patron saint of the island of Futuna and of the region.

 On 5 April 1842, the missionaries asked for the protection of France, after the uprising of part of the local population.
 On 5 April 1887, the queen of Uvea (of the traditional chiefdom of Wallis) signed a treaty, officially establishing a French protectorate.
 The kings of Sigave and Alo (on the islands of Futuna and Alofi) also signed a treaty establishing a French protectorate, on 16 February 1888.
 From that moment, the islands were officially under the authority of the French colony of New Caledonia.

 In 1917, the three traditional kingdoms of Uvea, Sigave, and Alo were annexed by France, integrated into the colony of Wallis and Futuna, and remained under the authority of the colony of New Caledonia.